Real Estate Services & Strategies

 - 6096 Parking Construction--Underground

 - 6104 Campus and Community Planning and Development

 - 6171 Acceptance of Gifts for Housing Student Groups

 If a transaction will require Regents' approval, the campus should inform the potential lessor/lessee that, depending on the Regents' meeting schedule, it may take up to three months to obtain Regental approval.
 Currently, the only Regents' meetings in which lease items may be submitted for approval are the seven business meetings in the months of January, March, May, June, July, September, and November.

-The item will then be reviewed by RESG and distributed to other appropriate University offices such as General Counsel, Secretary of The Regents, Clinical Services, etc. for their review.
-Once the coordination is complete, the item is then returned to the Senior Vice-President -- Business and Finance.
-The Senior Vice President will then make his/her recommendation to the President.
-If the President approves, the proposed item will be submitted to The Regents for their action.
+The item will then be reviewed by RESS and distributed to other appropriate University offices such as General Counsel, Secretary of the Regents, Clinical Services, etc. for their review.
+Once the coordination is complete, the item is then returned to the Executive Vice-President -- Office of the Chief Financial Officer.
+The Executive Vice President will then make his/her recommendation to the President.
+If the President approves, the proposed item will be submitted to the Regents for their action.

-The above described procedure allows RESG to begin its analysis ahead of the designated deadline for campus submission as noted on the Regents Agenda Calendar.
-The advance review is important to RESG to assure timely and thorough review of the item, which is especially important if one or more deal points require renegotiation as to University policy.
+The above described procedure allows RESS to begin its analysis ahead of the designated deadline for campus submission as noted on the Regents agenda calendar.
+The advance review is important to RESS to assure timely and thorough review of the item, which is especially important if one or more deal points require renegotiation as to University policy.

 Section 3.01: Regents' Item Example